microsoft/notebook-nanoservice/README.md

 # notebook_nanoservice
 Nanoservices for notebooks.

-Quickly and effortlessly expose your notebook's capabilities via a REST API.
+Quickly and effortlessly expose your notebook's functions via a REST API.

 > **Note:** This library is designed to scaffold a small backend service for ease of development and prototyping purposes only.
 Not for production use.